Cornally/jack/_customization/extendability.md

         description: By default, all components are included, <code>$jack_include_all&#58; true !default;</code>.
 You may cherry-pick components to exclude at this point.
 Setting <code>$include_component_card&#58; false;</code> before Jack's Sass compiles would include all components minus the card one.
 Conversely, you can set <code>$jack_include_all&#58; false;</code> followed by <code>$include_component_card&#58; true;</code> to output just the card component.
     - item:
         title: Placeholders and Mixins
         description: Most utilities classes output a placeholder or mixin, even if their respective stylesheet isn't included and generated.
 This lets you leverage their usefulness whilst not bloating your output.
+It's important to understand that the location of the outputted code is affected by using placeholders.
+Order of declaration has an impact on styling rule weighting.
         tpl: customization/extendability.html
 ---
 <div class="container content">